Inside the Nursery

-It is important that eggs are brought to the Center as soon as they are found.
+It is important that eggs are brought to the California Raptor Center as soon as they are found.
 To stay viable, eggs must be kept around 99.8 degrees Fahrenheit.
 When they reach the nursery, they're kept in incubators at this well-regulated temperature until they hatch.

-When the Center receives an egg, the primary goal is to return it to its natural environment, but if the original nest has been destroyed or is in harm's way – like on a farm – that's not an option.
+When the CRC receives an egg, the primary goal is to return it to its natural environment, but if the original nest has been destroyed or is in harm's way – like on a farm – that's not an option.
 If that is the case, researchers try to place the egg in the nest of another bird of the same species.
 But they do not want to jeopardize one bird to save another, so they must first determine if the nest can accommodate an extra mouth to feed.
 If it cannot, the egg will likely remain in the nursery.

 One reason researchers try to immediately return eggs and hatchlings to their natural environment is to avoid having birds imprint on humans or other species.
 Imprinting can happen on sound or sight, and it is irreversible.
 Birds that imprint on humans cannot survive in the wild, which means they cannot be released.

 That is why nursery caretakers use puppets and wear masks when feeding and handling the hatchlings.